fzwoch/obs-vaapi/README.md

 - Set `rate-control` to `Constant bitrate`.
 - Check `cabac`.

-> Settings names and behavior may change depending on installed GStreamer version.
+> Settings names and behavior may change depending on selected codec and installed GStreamer version.

 ## Install